Manage Docker containers and stacks seamlessly with Model Context Protocol server integration

 The docker-mcp server is part of a broader ecosystem designed to enhance AI application development through standardized tool integration.

-server, focusing on its integration with various MCP clients and real-world use cases.
+This comprehensive documentation highlights the capabilities and usage of the docker-mcp server, focusing on its integration with various MCP clients and real-world use cases.
 By adhering to these guidelines, developers can effectively utilize this server in their AI workflows.